jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Every book, article, post, or tweet has the potential to lead to more content.

-- Content is published in a variety of formats including but not limited to images, sound files, videos, Google Drive docs, diagrams, long-from paywalled articles, PDFs, powerpoint presentations, and base 64 encoded blobs.
+- Content is published in a variety of formats including but not limited to images, sound files, videos, Google Drive docs, diagrams, long-form paywalled articles, PDFs, powerpoint presentations, and base 64 encoded blobs.

 - I have little visibility into required time investment and foundational context until I've opened it and started thinking about it.
 Should I sit down with a pen and paper to read this or can I skim it while waiting for my coffee?